stonehouseai/stonehouseai.github.io/README.md

 ### The Benefit

 This real-time, objective monitoring provides verifiable proof of the candidate's integrity.
-By confirming that no cheating tools were used, interviewers can confidently trust the skills and capabilities demonstrated.
-This allows candidates to showcase their genuine talents without suspicion, ensuring that hiring decisions are based on true merit.
+By confirming that no cheating tools were used, interviewers can confidently trust the skills and capabilities that the candidate demonstrated.
+This allows candidates to showcase their genuine talents without suspicion, ensuring that hiring decisions are based on their merit.

 ### Pricing